ShravaniRajanelli/-Vehicle-Car-Dekho/README.md

 |max_power|max power of engine|
 |torque|torque of the car|
 |seats|number of seats in the car|

-## Problem Statement
-The goal of this project is to analyze the Car Dekho dataset and derive meaningful insights into the factors influencing the selling price of used cars.
-Potential analysis areas include:
-* Understanding the distribution of selling prices across different car models.
-* Analyzing the impact of various features such as fuel type and transmission on selling prices.
-* Predicting the selling price of used cars based on the provided features.

 ## Analysis Steps
 ### Data Cleaning: